tobiasjcat/ice_end/dailylogs.md

 capitves are named Okin and Chimbai.
 Their settlement is called Tumen Ord.
 <hr>
 The pair claim the tribe does not to attack useful trading partners and subjected lords.
-For example the Kara-Jhinzkha create fancy trinkets for them.
+For example the Kara-Jhinzkha (KaraJhinzkha) create fancy trinkets for them.
 We decided we didn't want to go all the way to Tumen Ord and back so we cut the pair loose and told them we would be back.
 They told us where their camp was and that is our new destination.